ava-labs/avalanche-docs/docs/quickstart/cross-chain-transfers.md

-# Cross Chain Transfers
+# Transfer AVAX Tokens Between Chains

 ## Introduction

 This article shows how to transfer AVAX tokens programmatically between any two chains of the Primary Network.

+If you are looking for how to transfter AVAX tokens using the web wallet, please check out [this article](https://support.avax.network/en/articles/6169872-how-to-make-a-cross-chain-transfer-in-the-avalanche-wallet).

 ## Requirements

 You've completed [Run an Avalanche Node](../nodes/build/run-avalanche-node-manually.md) and are familiar with [Avalanche's architecture](../overview/getting-started/avalanche-platform.md).
-You are familiar with [AvalancheJS](https://github.com/ava-labs/AvalancheJS) repo.
+You are familiar with the [AvalancheJS](https://github.com/ava-labs/AvalancheJS) repo.

-To use AvalancheJS, can clone the repo or add it to an existing project by running the following command:
+To use AvalancheJS, you can clone the repo or add it to an existing project by running the following command:

 ```zsh
 $ yarn add --dev avalanche